mozilla/code-review/docs/ci-cd/README.md

 - `backend_deploy` deploys the backend docker image on Heroku web dyno
 - `events_deploy` deploys the events docker image on Heroku web & worker dynos
 - `integration_deploy` pushes the integration docker image on a docker registry
-- `integration_hook` update the integration Taskcluster hook to use the new docker image
+- `integration_hook` updates the integration Taskcluster hook to use the new docker image